marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 One **Parameter** element should be defined for each parameter that the function accepts.

 A return type for a function must be specified with either the **ReturnType** (FunctionImport) element or the **ReturnType** attribute (see below), but not both.
-The return type value must be a  collection of EdmSimpleType, EntityType, or ComplexType.
+The return type value must be a ?collection of EdmSimpleType, EntityType, or ComplexType.

 ### Applicable Attributes